xavierdmello/proof-of-twitter-sp1/README.md

 - **Regex pre-indexing:** The Regex queries search the entire email for labels such as the twitter handle and email sender (x.com).
 The indices of these labels could be pre-computed and passed into the program, saving many compute cycles that were just spent on searching.

 ## Examples
+All examples are avalible to try on the app!

+#### Base Case
+- A valid password reset email from Twitter
+- **Result:** Generates valid proof that passes verification

+#### Non-Twitter
+- A valid email not from Twitter
+- Fails at email sender check inside zkproof
+-  **Result:** Generates proof that fails verification

+#### Invalid Signature
+- Same email as Base Case except first character of signature is changed from D to E
+- Fails while verifying RSA signature inside zkproof
+-  **Result:** Generates proof that fails verification

+#### Not PW Reset Email
+- A valid email from twitter that's not about password resetting
+- Fails at email type check inside zkproof
+-  **Result:** Generates proof that fails verification